Infertility is when you cannot become pregnant after having unprotected, regular sex for six months to a year, depending on your age of course.

 This medication is used to treat infertility in women.
-What it does, is it stimulates and increase in the amount of hormones that support the growth and release of a mature egg.
-This medication is not recommended for women who ovaries no longer make eggs properly.
+What it does, is it stimulates and increases in the amount of hormones that support the growth and release of a mature egg.
+This medication is not recommended for women whose ovaries no longer make eggs properly.

 You may also be directed to record your body temperature, perform ovulation tests, and properly time sexual intercourse for the best results.